Online Master of Science in Nursing – Nursing Education

-The master’s in nursing education concentration can prepare you for a variety of careers helping to educate the future nursing workforce.
-You’ll graduate with the advanced skills and knowledge needed for career advancement in nursing, including curriculum and course development and delivery, research and evidence-based practice, and evaluation methods in order to prepare for career advancement.
-Job titles include but are not limited to:
+This nursing education master’s concentration prepares you for a variety of careers that aim to educate the future nursing workforce.
+You’ll graduate with the advanced skills and knowledge needed for career advancement in nursing, including curriculum and course development, delivery, research and evidence-based practice and evaluation methods.
+Career examples include, but aren’t limited to:

 Applicants must fulfill the requirements of both the Graduate College and the Edson College of Nursing and Health Innovation.